JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

   This callout is reserved for essential points and concepts.
 * `warning`—Information that is critical for the user to understand to prevent failures or errors.

-Complex callouts can also specify `title` attribute:
+Complex callouts can also specify the `title` attribute:

 ```
 > This is a note.